patchfx/patchfx.github.io/_posts/2020-05-29-save-and-load-game-data-in-godot.markdown

 ```

 We again create a new `File` object and open the save game file from
-it's location.
-We read the text from the file and parse the json,
+its location.
+We read the text from the file and parse the JSON,
 storing it back in our game_data dictionary.
-Finally we close the file.
+Finally, we close the file.

 <img class="img-responsive" src="/img/godot/save_and_load/save_load_script.png"
 alt="Save and Load game script for Godot" />

 # Rendering our game data

-Lets visualise this a little more, by adding a couple of labels and buttons.
+Let's visualise this a little more, by adding a couple of labels and buttons.
 Add two labels to the `Main` scene and name them `PlayerName` and `PlayerCoins`.
 You can add some dummy text, we will be setting this when the game loads.

 Add a script to the `Main` root node we created earlier.
-Lets change
+Let's change
 the `_process` function, so that it sets the player name and coin labels.
 This function is called every frame, so when we later modify our save game
 and load it back in, we will see the labels update.